Let us go to the banks of the ocean

 Smith performs at Golden Link on Saturday, April 13 at 7:30 pm.
 Considered a master of the story song, he brings to life characters like Margaret and her Dutchman, the riverboat gamblers in “Spoon River,” schoolteacher Sister Clarissa, and the beautiful princess and the talking frog (not all his songs are serious; some are hilarious).

 Time and again, audiences report that an evening with him is an unforgettable experience, filled with stirring vocals, stories, and his fine guitar playing.
-He is also an award-winning composer, including receiving the prestigious Hans Christian Andersen Award in 2010 for his adaption of The Snow Queen, for which he also wrote the musical score.
+He is also an award-winning composer, including receiving the prestigious Hans Christian Andersen Award in 2010 for his adaptation of The Snow Queen, for which he also wrote the musical score.
 His latest project features original songs inspired by Melville’s seminal American classic, Moby Dick.

 For a sample of his music, here's a video of Smith singing "Famous in France":

 Michael P. Smith is based in Chicago and doesn’t often come east – so don’t miss this concert!
-Click here for tickets to the concert, which is at the Rochester Christian Reformed Church, 2750 Atlantic Avenue, Penfield.

 Next month, we will mark Pete Seeger’s 100th birthday on the day itself, May 3, with a special concert by Joe Jencks & Maria Dunn.
 Note that concert is a Friday, not our usual Saturday.
 We will close out the season on June 8 with a rescheduled concert with The LYNNeS – postponed after the January snowstorm.